OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/bulk_assessment/bulk_assessment.md

 ## Where do you start a bulk assessment?

 The general procedure is:

-* Select in the [assessment tool ](../../manual_user/learningresources/Assessment_tool_overview.md) the course element of your course, for which you want to do a bulk assessment
+* Select in the [Assessment tool](../../manual_user/learningresources/Assessment_tool_overview.md) the course element of your course, for which you want to do a bulk assessment
 * or select the "bulk assessment" option in the toolbar.

-### The bulk assessment for <b>course element task</b> is started by
+### The bulk assessment for **course element task** is started by

 * selection of your course
-* then click the icon "administration"
+* then click the icon "Administration"
-* click the menu option "assessment tool"
+* click the menu option "Assessment tool"
-* choose the course element of type "task" in the menu at the left side
+* choose the course element of type "Task" in the menu at the left side
-* select tab „participants“
+* select tab "Participants"
 * click the button "start new bulk assessment" or the button "bulk assessment" in the tool bar

 ![bulk_assessment_ce_task_v1_en.png](assets/bulk_assessment_ce_task_v1_en.png){ class="shadow lightbox" }

-### The bulk assessment for <b>course element group task</b> is started by
+### The bulk assessment for **course element group task** is started by
 * selection of your course
 * then click the icon "administration"
-* click the menu option "assessment tool"
+* click the menu option "Assessment tool"
-* choose the course element of type "group task" in the menu at the left side
+* choose the course element of type "Group task" in the menu at the left side
-* select tab „participants“
+* select tab "Participants“
-* click the button "bulk assessment" in the tool bar
+* click the button "Bulk assessment" in the tool bar

 ![bulk_assessment_ce_grouptask_v1_en.png](assets/bulk_assessment_ce_grouptask_v1_en.png){ class="shadow lightbox" }

-### The bulk assessment for <b>course element assessment</b> is started by
+### The bulk assessment for **course element assessment** is started by
 * selection of your course
-* then click on the icon "administration"
+* then click on the icon "Administration"
-* click the menu option "assessment tool"
+* click the menu option "Assessment tool"
-* choose the course element of type "assessment" in the menu at the left side
+* choose the course element of type "Assessment" in the menu at the left side
-* select tab „participants“
+* select tab "Participants“
-* click the button "start new bulk assessment" or the button "bulk assessment" in the tool bar
+* click the button "Start new bulk assessment" or the button "Bulk assessment" in the tool bar

 ![bulk_assessment_ce_assessment_v1_en.png](assets/bulk_assessment_ce_assessment_v1_en.png){ class="shadow lightbox" }

-### The bulk assessment of an <b>entire course</b> or of a <b>certain group</b>
+### The bulk assessment of an **entire course** or of a **certain group**
 starts with the selection of the course or the group.
 Then, however, concrete course elements must be selected which this course contains or which this group works on.
 From there on, the bulk assessment will be carried out according to one of the above procedures.

 ## How do I proceed after the start?

-After the start you will be guided step by step by a <b>wizard</b> through the bulk assessment.
+After the start you will be guided step by step by a wizard through the bulk assessment.

 ## Step 1: Choose your course element